-WONDER POWER Tower of Babylon Revelation Priests can convert multiple enemies at once.
-Ishtar Gate Safe Haven Significantly increases the hit points of the owner's walls, towers, and gates.
-Temple of Zeus Sanctity Members of the owner's population can heal them- selves.
+WONDER Revelation Priests can convert multiple enemies at once.
+Tower of Babylon Ishtar Gate Safe Haven Significantly increases the hit points of the owner's walls, towers, and gates.
+Temple of Zeus Sanctity Members of the owner's population can heal themselves.
 Library of Alexandria Survey All enemy buildings become visible.
 Pharos Lighthouse Guiding Light Reveals all oceans, lakes, and water ways - and any units on, in, or over them - in a large area around the Lighthouse.
 Coliseum Spectacle Redistributes the world's population, increasing the population capacity of the owner and decreasing the capacities of all enemies.